HSLdevcom/digitransit-ui/.github/pull_request_template.md

   - This pull request does not have any merge conflicts
   - All existing tests pass in CI build
   - Code coverage does not decrease (unless measured incorrectly)

+## Review

+  - Read and verify the code changes
+  - Test the functionality by running the UI locally with all popular browsers available in your platform
+  - Checked that the implementation matches the design, when such one is defined in a Jira issue
+  - Merge the pull request